 Our goal with the 17025 QMS Quickstart product is to help you establish a foundation that you can build on as your processes and your business grow and evolve.
 It is designed to give start-up labs the minimum requirements necessary to move successfully down the path to accreditation.
 As your organization grows, Qualtrax will grow with you.
 The platform you receive with this package is our full-service solution that also includes our more advanced Best-in-Class workflows that will be ready to deploy when the need arises.
 You will not have to buy additional modules or functionality as your business expands.

 Both LIMS and QMS software can be valuable additions to your regulatory tool kit.
 For labs pursuing or maintaining ISO/IEC 17025 accreditation, Qualtrax can add an invaluable layer of security, while minimizing or eliminating many of the tedious aspects of maintaining your compliance and accreditation.

 Many labs have recognized the value, but struggle to find the capital to acquire both systems at the outset.
 Others are lured in by the promise of a system that can do both.
 If you come across a vendor like this as you research your options, make sure you’re asking the critical questions: how will this system demonstrate that you’re following the processes and procedures you’ve put in place?

 Remember, document management is only a fraction of the information an auditor will be looking for when it comes to your accreditation.
 Look for a system that can track every step of your process, prevent deviation, document it and make it easily reportable.
 The more you can automate, the faster and cleaner your audits will be and the less time you will need to spend preparing for them – time you could be using to run samples.

-If you are interested in learning more about the 17025 Quick Start QMS, or simply have questions about the function and value of a QMS in general, please give us a call!
+If you are interested in learning more about the 17025 QMS Quickstart, or simply have questions about the function and value of a QMS in general, please give us a call!